Variations on Memetic Algorithms for Graph Coloring Problems: Experimental Results

 \section{Experimental Results}

-In this section we present the results obtained with the two versions of the proposed memetic algorithm; the first version of $H_2col$ without elites solutions is indicated as $H'_2col$, and the second version with the two extra elites solutions is simply indicated $H_2col$.
-Test instances are selected among the most studied graphs since the 1990s, which are known to be very difficult (DIMACS~\cite{dimacs96}).
-To validate the proposed approach, the results of $H_2col$ are compared with the results obtained by some of the best methods currently known.
+In this section we present the results obtained with the two versions of the proposed memetic algorithm.
+To validate the proposed approach, the results of \emph{HEAD} are compared with the results obtained by the best methods currently known.